 The equipment in this publication is only intended for a specific application.
 The application must be within the ratings furnished for the equipment.
-Ratings for the source-transfer PMH Pad-Mounted Gear are listed in the ratings table in S&C Specification Bulletin 663A-31.
+Ratings for remote supervisory PMH Pad-Mounted Gear are listed in the ratings table in Specification Bulletin 664-31.
 The ratings are also on the nameplate affixed to the product.